Ivo-Balbaert/The_Way_to_Mojo/book/12_Working_with_Pointers.md

 * Memory Efficiency: Pointers allow programs to use memory more efficiently.
 Instead of copying and storing entire data structures, a program can use pointers to reference these structures.
 This is particularly useful when dealing with large data structures.
 * Dynamic Memory Allocation: Pointers enable dynamic memory allocation.
 This means that memory for variables can be allocated and deallocated during runtime, which provides flexibility and control over the memory usage of your program.
 * Data Structures and Algorithms: Pointers are essential for creating complex data structures like trees and linked lists.
 They also enable efficient implementation of various algorithms.
 * Function Arguments: Pointers can be used to pass arguments by reference to a function.
 This means that the function can modify the original data, not just a copy of it.
+In Mojo however (see 6.3.1) the default is that arguments are passed as borrowed, they are immutable references.

 In Mojo, pointers are used with care to avoid potential errors.
-For example, the language provides a `UniquePointer` type that cannot be copied, which helps prevent issues like dangling pointers or memory leaks.
-Mojo also allows you to define functions that take owned arguments, enabling you to transfer ownership of a pointer to another function.
+For example, the language provides an `UnsafePointer` type that cannot be copied, which helps prevent issues like dangling pointers or memory leaks.
+Mojo also allows you to define functions that take `owned` arguments, enabling you to transfer ownership of a pointer to another function.

 To do low-level things and get the best performance, we need direct access to memory locations, just like C and other low-level languages.
 Mojo gives you the power to do whatever you want with pointers.